Rodriguez de Quijas v. Shearson/American Express Inc.: Underlying dispute

 They later alleged that Deaton had mismanaged some of the money and churned the accounts, making trades solely to generate commissions for himself.
 They brought suit in federal court for the Southern District of Texas alleging securities fraud under the applicable state and federal laws.
 Shearson moved to compel arbitration, as the plaintiffs' customer agreements committed them to using that method of dispute resolution.
-The district court granted it on all but claims under the Securities Act of 1933 (known in securities law as the "1933 Act"), which regulates trading in the primary market; they were the only ones that the Supreme Court had not ruled arbitrable during recent terms.
+The court granted the motion for all claims except those under the Securities Act of 1933 (the 1933 Act), which regulates trading in the primary market and was still considered non-arbitrable.

 Shearson appealed to the Fifth Circuit Court of Appeals, asking that the 1933 Act claims be arbitrated as well.
 In 1953 the Supreme Court had explicitly held otherwise in Wilko v.
 Swan.
 But in 1987, it had held in Shearson/American Express Inc. v.
 McMahon that claims under the similar Securities Exchange Act of 1934 (the "1934 Act"), which regulates the secondary market where the vast majority of securities are traded, were arbitrable, overruling several appeals court precedents that had extended the Wilko holding to the 1934 Act.

 McMahons logic, Shearson argued, meant that Wilko was no longer applicable even if the Supreme Court had not yet overruled it.
 In the two years since that case, many district court judges had taken it upon themselves to overrule it, and while no appeals court had yet upheld those decisions, the Fifth Circuit, in Noble v.
 Drexel Burnham Lambert, had expressed doubts as to its continuing viability.
 The plaintiffs argued that Wilko was still good law because it reflected congressional intent to protect investors by guaranteeing them recourse to the courts.
 Even if it were not, they allowed, the contract still did not clearly establish the parties' intent to arbitrate all claims.